Mission and History

 During the spring quarter of 1996, members of the Bishops' Seminary Committee visited the Seminary.
 After an extensive series of meetings with faculty and students, the members of the committee gave a strong recommendation to the seminary program.

 The present Chancellor of the University of St. Mary of the Lake is Francis Cardinal George, O.M.I.
-His appointment as the eighth Archbishop of Chicago was announced by Pope John Paul II on April 8, 1997.
+The appointment of Francis Cardinal George, O.M.I. as the eighth Archbishop of Chicago was announced by Pope John Paul II on April 8, 1997.
 He succeeded the late Joseph Cardinal Bernardin who was the Archbishop of Chicago from 1982 until 1996.

 At the direction of the Archbishop of Chicago, Cardinal George, in February, 2000, the Archdiocese dissolved the Department of Ministry Formation in the Pastoral Center and transferred the Diaconate Formation Program, the Lay Ministry Program and the Instituto de Liderazgo Pastoral to the University of St. Mary of the Lake.
 These three agencies became programs of the University.
 While remaining separate and distinct from the Priestly Formation Program, all are to cooperate under the University aegis in advancing the efforts of ministry preparation and formation for all those involved in pastoral ministry.